Introduction

 When the environment demands quick responses and deliberation becomes compressed, credit emerges as a private shock absorber for pressure.
 It acts not only as a financial instrument, but as a temporal mechanism: it shifts costs into the future and allows demands to be closed in the present.
 In contexts of continuous stress, this function becomes central because it reduces friction at the moment of decision.

 Institutional evidence shows that under prolonged uncertainty, households may resort to credit lines to stabilize consumption and resolve immediate pending issues when long-term planning feels risky.
-Credit does not create stress; it responds to it by offering a quick exit, which is why stress-based spending can become closely connected to credit card debt and modern payment systems such as buy now, pay later.
+Credit does not create stress; it responds to it by offering a quick exit, which is why stress-based spending can become closely connected to credit card debt and modern payment systems such as buy now, pay later .

 This effect is amplified by designs that emphasize ease and flexibility—pre-approved limits, visible installment plans, minimum payments.
 From a decision-making standpoint, these features lower the psychological cost of choice.
 Attention shifts from total cost to closing the pending issue, a pattern that intensifies when the environment is already accelerated.

-In readers’ everyday lives, credit appears as a functional solution: paying to conclude, splitting into installments to ease pressure, accepting terms to reduce uncertainty.
+Credit can therefore appear as a functional solution: paying to conclude, splitting into installments to ease pressure, accepting terms to reduce uncertainty.
 This is not an isolated technical error; it is contextual efficiency.
 When mental time is scarce, the instrument that promises immediate closure becomes more attractive, even if it carries future costs.

 Consumption Under Continuous Stimulation